 between God and man.
 It supposes that concept actualised, and asks the

-question, "Of what nature must such a mediator be?"
+on, "Of what nature must such a mediator be?"
 These methods may

 be distinguished, but they cannot be separated.
 No one, however

 scientific, can come to a study of the life of Jesus with an absolutely

 open mind.
 Presuppositions are inevitable.
 Similarly, as the a

 priori thinker develops his concept of a mediator, he compares the

 results of his thinking at every stage with the picture presented in